bytetriper/LM4LV/README.md

 We only test the pipeline of LM4LV using deepspeed stage 1 (DDP).
 Theoretically it should work with other stages but we do not guarantee the outcome.
 There is a stage 3 config in `src/config/train_ds3.yaml` if you want to try.

 ##### Training ♻️
-For a default setup of 4 NVIDIA GPUS, simply run the script:
+For a default setup of 4 NVIDIA GPUs, simply run the script:

 ```bash
 cd src/